Kevin has handled numerous cases involving contract disputes:

-Prior to joining High Swartz LLP in November 2012, Kevin represented clients as a litigation associate for a prominent Montgomery County, PA law firm as well as a firm in the King of Prussia, PA area.
+Before joining High Swartz LLP in November 2012, Kevin represented clients as a litigation associate for a prominent Montgomery County, PA law firm and a firm in the King of Prussia, PA area.
 Kevin attended Penn State University for his undergraduate studies before studying law at George Mason University.
-During law school, Kevin served as Articles Selection Editor for the George Mason Civil Rights Law Journal.
+Kevin served as Articles Selection Editor for the George Mason Civil Rights Law Journal during law school.

 - Pennsylvania, 2007